-In 2014 I wrote this post about a couple of things I had notice most lawyers were missing in their online advertising campaigns (both Facebook and Adwords).
+In 2014 I wrote this post about a couple of things I had noticed most lawyers were missing in their online advertising campaigns (both Facebook and Adwords).
 Some of this has changed, but there will always be something that lawyers really should be on top of but aren’t.

 1. Remarketing –